WilliamY97/LearningJournal/uWaterloo/ECE224/README.md

 Real-time requirements typically emerge from control constraints:

 Ex. system must send a command to an actuator 100 times a second

+## Board-level / PC-like architecture

+Microprocessor: A chip that implements the CPU only.

+- CPU can compromise one or multiple cores (Processors)
+- Also typically includes (some levels of) caches.

+All other functional blocks (I/O, main memory) are implemented using seperate chips.

+Chips are connected to a printed circuit board (motherboard) which implements the interconnection network.

+Motherboards come in different **form factors**

+## Microcontroller

+Microcontroller: A complete embedded computer on a single chip.

+This term commonly refers to system incorporating low-power processor.

+- Small / cost-effective / built-in main memory (SRAM) and storage (flash memory)
+- Specialized built-in interface support generally includes: analog inputs / general digital inputs/outputs
+- Designed to meet the needs of a wide range of applications

+## System-on-a-Chip

+**System-on-a-Chip (SoC):** A complete computer (possibly excluding main memory) on a single chip.

+This term commonly refers to systems incorporating higher performance processors / complex interfaces.

+- Multiple cores, heterogeneous processors (ex. graphic processing units).
+- Large amount of DRAM main memory, generally on a seperate chip
+- Interfaces might include Ethernet, Wi-Fi, Serial ATA...
+- Designed to meet needs of specific class of devices (ex. smartphones)

+## Circuit Technology

+**Application Specific Integrated (ASIC)**

+- A chip designed for a specific hardware system
+- High to extremely high fixed cost, relatively lower variable cost
+- Higher performance and lower power consumption

+**Programmable Logic Device (PLD)**

+- A chip that can be configured after production to implemenet a specific hardware system

+- The configuration is stored in a memory.
+Alternatives:
+1. One-time programmable vs reconfigurable
+2. Volatile memory vs non-volatile